getbraincloud/braincloud-docs/docs/api/2_capi/entity/updatesharedentity.md

 Parameter | Description
 --------- | -----------
-entityId | The id of the entity to update entityType | The entity type as defined by the user jsonEntityData | The entity's data object jsonEntityAcl | The entity's [Access Control List](/api/appendix/acl) as object.
-A null ACL implies default permissions which make the entity readable/writeable by only the user. version | The version of the entity to update.
+entityId | The id of the entity to update targetProfileId | The id of the entity's owner entityType | The entity type as defined by the user data | The entity's data object version | The version of the entity to update.
 Use -1 to indicate the newest version
 #### Status Codes
 Code | Name | Description